What is a cover letter?

-A cover letter is a letter you write when applying for a job.
-Your cover letter highlights why you want that specific job, and what makes you qualified for it.
+A cover letter is a formal letter you write when applying for a job.
+Your cover letter highlights why you want that specific job and what makes you qualified for it.

-Not every company requires applicants to write a cover letter.
-But submitting a clear, thought-out cover letter helps you make a positive first impression on employers and improves your chance of getting an interview.
+The purpose of a cover letter is to make a positive first impression on employers and improve your chance of getting an interview.

 [Your Phone Number]